-I am a social anthropologist at The University of Edinburgh working at the intersection of education and ethics.
-My research explores how experience-based education informs how students view equality, democracy, and social responsibility in local and global relationships.
-By using the body as an analytic, I assess how embodied activities in Norwegian folk high school education shape ethical questions relating to consumer behavior, development, and religious practice.
+I am a Social Anthropologist at The University of Edinburgh working at the intersection of education and ethics.
+My research and teaching to date has been conducted with young adult student populations in the United States, the United Kingdom, and Norway, where I assess how values emerge in relational, embodied, and institutionalized forms.
 I use multi-modal and co-creative methods, exploring the role photography, film, and music can play in illuminating ethnographic work.

-I have also developed embodied and experimental ethnographic method workshops funded by Edinburgh’s Student Development Office and produce music, film, and photography in my own work, including with my band Cape Wrath.
+I also teach embodied and experimental ethnographic method workshops with Edinburgh’s Student Development Office and produce music, film, and photography in my own work, mostly for my band Cape Wrath.

 If you’d like to get in touch please email me at: jamiglisson@gmail.com.